olinml2024/olinml2024.github.io/assignments/assignment01/old2021_assignment01.markdown

 clarify (and practice using Discord as a class).
 Or if it is a personal question, you can always email us or catch us after class.

-# The Machine Learning Lifecycle

-In class, we explored aspects of the machine learning lifecycle.
-Please read through this short article (about 10 minutes) to continue to build your sense of the big picture: https://www.datacamp.com/blog/machine-learning-lifecycle-explained.

 # Six Big Ideas in Machine Learning

 **Note: We suggest you timebox this section to a maximum of 60 minutes